Platform Developers Tools Testnet Community

 Is the grants program already funding public projects?

-No public awards are listed on the site as of March 11, 2026.
-The allocation and controls are documented, but the public portfolio history has not been announced yet.
+No public awards are listed on the site today.
+The program controls are documented, but the public portfolio history has not been announced yet.

 How much capital is reserved for ecosystem and grants?